mariogl/documents/README.md

 - **webapp/**: The frontend application, built with Vite and TypeScript. ➡️ [README.md](./webapp/README.md)
 - **server/**: A Go-based REST API server. ➡️ [README.md](./server/README.md)

+## Product specs

+A document with the User Stories and Acceptance Criteria can be found [here](./USER-STORIES.md).

 ## Getting Started

 ### Prerequisites